 These awards are open to the majority of genres and programme categories - please see the details of each award for entry specifics.
 More awards which are open to most genres and categories can be found under the Diversity, accessibility and inclusivity awards.

-Brighton Fringe is the largest arts festival in England and takes place in May.
+Brighton Fringe is the largest fringe festival in England and takes place in May.
 No artistic judgement or selection criteria are imposed on participants, enabling the development of both new and established work to attract fresh audiences, press and promoters.
-Brighton Fringe 2019 will take place from 3 May – 2 June.
+Brighton Fringe will take place from 1 – 31 May 2020.

 The Broadway Baby Bobby Award